ApiLogicServer/Docs/docs/Sample-Basic-Demo.md

 ### a.
 Maintenance Automation

 Along with perhaps documentation, one of the tasks programmers most loathe is maintenance.
-That's because it's not about writing code, but it's mainly archaeology - deciphering code someone else wrote, just so you can add 4 or 5 lines they'll hopefully be called and function correctly.
+That's because it's not about writing code, but it's mainly archaeology - deciphering code someone else wrote, just so you can add 4 or 5 lines that will hopefully be called and function correctly.

-Rules change that, since they self-order their execution (and pruning) based on system-discovered dependencies.
+Rules change that, since they **self-order their execution** (and pruning) based on system-discovered dependencies.
 So, to alter logic, you just "drop a new rule in the bucket", and the system will ensure it's called in the proper order, and re-used over all the Use Cases to which it applies.

 &nbsp;

 ### b.
 Extensibile with Python

-In this case, we needed to do some if/else testing, and it was more convenient to add a dash of Python.
-While you have the full object-oriented power of Python, this is simpler -- more like Python as a 4GL.
+In this case, we needed to do some if/else testing, and it was more convenient to add a pinch of Python.
+So even if you are new to Python, you'll master this "4GL" level immediately.

-What's important is that once you are in such functions, you can utilize Python libraries, invoke shared code, make web service calls, send email or messages, etc.  You have all the power of rules, plus the unrestricted flexibility of Python.
+Of course, you have the full object-oriented power of Python and its many libraries, so there are *no automation penalty* restrictions.

 &nbsp;

 ### c.
 Debugging: IDE, Logging

 The screen shot above illustrates that debugging logic is what you'd expect: use your IDE's debugger.

-In addition, the Logic Log lists every rule that fires, with indents for multi-table chaining (not visible in this screenshot).
-Each line shows the old/new values of every attribute, so the transaction state is transparent.
+This "standard-based" approach applies to other development activities, such as source code management, and container-based deployment.

 &nbsp;

 ### d.
 Customizations Retained

-Note we rebuilt the project from our altered database, illustrating we can **iterate preserving customizations.**
+Note we rebuilt the project from our altered database, illustrating we can **iterate, while *preserving customizations.***

 &nbsp;